Stability of coherent pattern formation through invasion in the FitzHugh-Nagumo system: Nonlinear stability argument

 are well-defined, continuous, positive and monotonically increasing.
 We will control terms that appear in $\eta_1(t)$ by iterative estimates on their Duhamel formulas, whereas terms in $\eta_2(t)$ are controlled by the nonlinear damping estimate stated in Proposition~\ref{p: nonlinear damping}.
 This leads to different type of inequalities for $\eta_1(t)$ and $\eta_2(t)$, which we eventually combine to an inequality for $\eta(t) = \eta_1(t) + \eta_2(t)$.
 Next, recall that if $\tau_{\max} < T_{\max}$ or $T_{\max} < \infty$, then we have

+where $r_0 > 0$ is the constant from Proposition~\ref{p:psi}.
 As common in nonlinear iteration arguments, our aim is to establish a nonlinear inequality for the template function $\eta(t)$, which, by continuity, implies that $\eta(t)$ must stay small and precludes~\eqref{e:blowup}, yielding global existence.
 More specifically, our goal is to obtain a $t$-independent constant $C \geq 1$ such that for any $t \in [0,\tau_{\max})$ with $\eta(t) \leq \frac12$ the inequality

 holds.
-Then, upon taking $\delta = \frac{1}{4C^2}$, it follows from continuity, monotonicity and non-negativity of $\eta$ that, provided $E_0 \in (0,\delta)$, we have $\eta(t) \leq 2CE_0 \leq \frac{1}{2}$ for all $t \in [0,\tau_{\max})$.
+Then, upon taking $\delta = \frac{1}{4C}\min\{\frac{1}{C},r_0\}$, it follows from continuity, monotonicity and non-negativity of $\eta$ that, provided $E_0 \in (0,\delta)$, we have $\eta(t) \leq 2CE_0 \leq \frac12$ for all $t \in [0,\tau_{\max})$.
 Indeed, for any given $t \in [0,\tau_{\max})$ with $\eta(s) \leq 2CE_0$ for each $s \in [0,t]$, we conclude

 using~\eqref{e:key}.
 Therefore, once we have established~\eqref{e:key} and, thus, $\eta(t) \leq 2CE_0$ for all $t \in [0,\tau_{\max})$, it follows by~\eqref{e:blowup} that necessarily $\tau_{\max} = T_{\max} = \infty$.
 Consequently, one obtains that $\eta(t) \leq 2CE_0$ for all $t \geq 0$, which then yields the desired estimates.